protokol/solidity-typescript-hardhat-template/README.md

 ### Common Shorthand Commands

 - `hh compile` - to compile smart contract and generate typechain ts bindings
 - `hh test` - to run tests
--   `hh deploy` - to deploy to local network (see options for more)
+- `hh igntion` - to deploy smart contracts
 - `hh node` - to run a localhost node
 - `hh help` - to see all available commands
 - `hh TABTAB` - to use autocomplete

 ## Usage